The Helton Law Office are your domestic violence lawyer of choice in the Central Kentucky area.

 The Helton Law Office represents the victims and those accused of domestic violence.
 Our attorneys have more than 75 years of combined legal experience and will fight tirelessly to ensure that the rights of you and your family are protected.

-If you are looking for a qualified and compassionate domestic violence attorney in the Danville, Harrodsburg, Lancaster or Stanford areas of Central Kentucky, please call 859-236-4520 to schedule a consultation.
+If you are looking for a qualified and compassionate domestic violence lawyer in the Danville, Harrodsburg, Lancaster or Stanford areas of Central Kentucky, please call (859) 236-1010 to schedule a consultation.
+Contact Us today!

 What Is Domestic Violence?